Conditions We Treat

 Thyroid Cancer Testing

 The only way to be sure that a thyroid nodule is not cancerous is to see an endocrinologist or an endocrine surgeon, who may perform a biopsy in the office.
 The best test to determine the true nature of a thyroid nodule is a fine needle aspiration biopsy (FNAB) with ultrasound guidance, which is performed if the nodule exceeds a half inch or 10 millimeters in diameter.
-R. Mack Harrell, MD, at Memorial Center for Integrative Endocrine Surgery, has performed more than 5,000 ultrasound-guided thyroid biopsies since 1991.
+Dr. Harrell has performed more than 5,000 ultrasound-guided thyroid biopsies since 1991.
 If a diagnosis of cancer is confirmed, specialized thyroid surgery will be necessary.
-See how we treat thyroid cancer.

 The adrenal glands are two small organs located in the back of the abdomen, right above the kidneys.
 They are very important in controlling the body's physiologic responses to stress, maintaining blood pressure and producing important hormones.
 With technically sophisticated CT and MRI scans, adrenal nodules (growths or lumps) can be found in approximately 1 in 10 adults.
 Most adrenal nodules are completely benign and need no therapy.
 Adrenal cancers are relatively rare, but can be deadly.

 Adrenal nodules are often discovered accidentally when patients have abdominal CT scans or MRIs for other conditions.
 Almost all of these nodules are benign (not cancerous), particularly if they are smaller than 1 inch (3 centimeters) in diameter.
 However, even small adrenal nodules can cause clinical symptoms by over-producing adrenal hormones like epinephrine, cortisol, aldosterone and testosterone.